 To achieve this goal, we presented a novel surgical procedure at Cornell University to insert artificial implants into insects at early stages of metamorphosis (Figure 1).
 Figure 1: Summary of the EMIT procedure Sample movie PLEASE CLICK HERE or FOR A SAMPLE MOVIE The EMIT procedure has opened an alternative window for neural-engineers to explore the details of insect flight neurodynamics and its control by allowing the implantation of various micro devices through a simple surgery with minimal or no resulting tissue damage.

 The calculator's programming system is remarkably similar to that of the 68k's hardware, but because the Nspire's internal core is different, it needs a section on its own.
 Unlike all the older TI versions, the Nspire does not have a home screen or a graph screen.
 Instead, the calculator runs on a document that has five applications: Calculator, Graph and Geometry, Spreadsheet, Notes, and Statistics.
+The programming operates under the Calculator application.
+Although the Nspire makes good use of form and screen resolution, the programming is very limited compared to older versions.
 Math.com Activities for TI Graphing Calculators.
 Math Nspired Lesson Resource Center.

 Sped up emulator (6.5KHz->10KHz) using FPM mode on RAM & changed icache config, updated porting guide, included kernel image & new smaller ramdisk, new full image Mar 29, 2012, 7pm PDT: new source code archive uploaded.
-It has a fixed Makefile and now includes a porting guide to help you port it to other boards/CPUs Intro.
 Home.
 Ettus Research - Fun Stuff.
 Let’s set the scene.